U.S. indicts Venezuela’s Maduro on narcoterrorism charges, offers $15 million reward for his capture

 Venezuela’s broken health system is uniquely vulnerable to coronavirus.
 Neighbors are afraid the country will hemorrhage infected migrants.

+U.S. authorities charged myriad Venezuelan officials in separate drug and money laundering cases in federal courts in New York, Florida and Washington.

+In one case, prosecutors alleged Padrino López took bribes to allow drug traffickers to fly planes in his country’s airspace without fear of being shot down.
+In another, they said Moreno fixed criminal and civil court cases in exchange for kickbacks — including dismissing a fraud case against the state oil company and authorizing the sale of a $100 million General Motors plant in exchange for a cut of the proceeds.

-U.S. officials and Venezuelan opposition leaders have sought dialogue with some members of Maduro’s inner circle in an attempt to strip away or at least weaken his internal support.
+U.S. officials and Venezuelan opposition leaders have sought dialogue with members of Maduro’s inner circle in an attempt to strip away or at least weaken his internal support.
 By targeting several members of his inner circle, the administration could push them to close ranks around Maduro, complicating efforts to isolate him.

+The indictments appear to conflict with long-standing administration policy toward Maduro.
+For most of the last year, administration officials repeatedly emphasized their desire for Maduro to leave Venezuela for exile, where they pledged not to pursue him.
+“This is not about revenge,” one senior official said last year.
+“We would be happy to pay the airfare.”

+By reducing the likelihood of a negotiated settlement, they could be putting Maduro in a position where he has little left to lose — and could increase pressure on Guaidó, who has enjoyed a level of protection under U.S. patronage.

+U.S. officials who deal with Venezuela policy say that the charges announced Thursday had more to do with Justice Department investigations — and the timing of grand juries weighing the matter in New York and Florida — than any change of position within the administration.

+“This was not a policy move,” said one official, who spoke on the condition of anonymity because the official was not authorized to speak publicly on the matter.

-“This is necessary to strangle the oxygen the regime has left,” he told The Post.
-He called the $15 million reward for Maduro’s capture and conviction — and $10 million for other officials — a powerful incentive for other officials government to turn against them.
+Venezuela’s opposition embraced the charges.
+Iván Simonovis, Guaidó’s security commissioner, called the $15 million reward for Maduro’s capture and conviction, and $10 million for others, powerful incentive for other government officials to turn against them.

-“There is a price for each one of them,” he said.
+“There is a price for each one of them,” he told The Post.
 “You never know what could happen with that.”

-Trump administration officials have given strong support to Guaidó, notably in his military uprising last spring.
+Trump administration officials have given strong support to Guaidó, notably in his military uprising last April 30.
 That effort quickly petered out, and is increasingly being viewed as Venezuela’s Bay of Pigs — a lost opportunity to oust Maduro that might not come again.

+One of the Venezuelans charged, retired Gen. Cliver Alcalá Cordones, posted video clips on Twitter proclaiming his innocence.
+He said he was living in Barranquilla, Colombia, with the full knowledge of the Colombian government, and had been cooperating for some time with both Guaidó and American officials.

 Last year, Maduro’s former spy chief, Gen. Manuel Ricardo Cristopher Figuera, told The Washington Post that he had provided details on locations and activities of Colombian drug cartels and criminal gangs operating on Venezuelan soil directly to Maduro, but Maduro declined to act.